TomahnaProject/tomahna-project-wiki/docs/myst4/file-reference/base.md

 ## `FileMagic` string

 With some exceptions, all asset files have a `FileMagic` at the start of the file.
 It can be one of `"ubi/b0-l"` and `"ubi/b0-b"`, which indicate whether the file is little- or big-endian respectively.
-However, only `"ubi/b0-l"` has ever been observed in the wild.
+However, only `"ubi/b0-l"`, the little-endian variant, has ever been observed in the wild.

 ## `BasicString` structure